 The hostel was nestled in the heart of Sydney’s King’s Cross area.
 An area known as the golden mile and the Coca Cola billboard signalled the start of it.
 This area was infamous for it row up rows of bars, nightclubs, cafes and strip clubs.
 It was apparently vice city, a seedy underbelly; controlled and ran by gangsters and biker gangs.
 Sydney’s King Cross was also a main tourist area and one of the main backpacker hubs.
 It seemed like the stories were a little exaggerated, gangsters and biker gangs running the place?
-That’s more akin to a hollywood movie not real life.
+That’s more akin to a Hollywood movie not real life.

 My eyes bulged in shock at first sight, this was no movie, it was reality and it seemed worse than what I’d read.
 Not because of the hordes of tourists taking snaps of everything in sight or the streams of sunburnt backpackers in vest tops and flip flops crawling all over the street.

-As the shuttle bus crawled at a snail’s pace through the crammed street, passing strip clubs, bars, cafes, and a Mcdonald’s all I could focus on was the skant hookers, crackheads, and homeless meshed in with the tourists.
+As the shuttle bus crawled at a snail’s pace through the crammed street, passing strip clubs, bars, cafes, and a McDonald’s all I could focus on was the stank hookers, crackheads, and homeless meshed in with the tourists.
 Some propped up against the curb, others passed out on the street, beggars desperately asking for money, people rummaging through trash for scraps.
 ‘Where the fuck are we?
 This isn’t what I expected.
 I don’t want to be here, this place looks fuckin’ rancid.’

 The butterflies were replaced with heavy rocks sinking deeper into the pit of my stomach.
 There was a huge problem, I couldn’t just leave, I was stuck here.
 Because it was nearly Christmas, there was a Christmas lockdown in hostels which meant nobody could check in or out for a certain amount of time.
 I’d paid in advance for my full stay, I was going to be stuck in this shithole.